THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------
 G021 | Mostafa Abouzaid | Evolving Health Landscapes of some midwest U.S. Counties
-G111 | Dario Cabal | revision expected by Thursday 2023-10-05 at 9 AM
-G121 | Ryan Deng | Investigation on the association between drinking and mental state G151 | Mary Gerrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
+G111 | Dario Cabal | Household Income, Sleep, and Drinking for Mid-West States G121 | Ryan Deng | Investigation on the association between drinking and mental state G151 | Mary Gerrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
 G242 | Mengxuan Li & <br /> Yan (Zoey) Zou | (title will need to change for Portfolio) Variable selection and preprocessing for health study in Northeastern States